kristerkari/react-native-css-transformer/README.md

 Add `postcss-css-variables` to your PostCSS configuration with [one of the supported config formats](https://github.com/michael-ciniawsky/postcss-load-config), e.g. `package.json`, `.postcssrc`, `postcss.config.js`, etc.

-After that replace the transformer name in your Metro cofig:
+After that replace the transformer name in your Metro config file (`metro.config.js`):

 ```diff
 -require.resolve("react-native-css-transformer")